 In order to provide a framework for getting started down this path, Dave offers a series of seven baby steps to follow:

-- Start and complete a “debt snowball,” except for a house mortgage
+Step 2: Start and complete a “debt snowball,” paying off all debts except for a home mortgage.

-- Create a fully funded emergency fund equal to six months of salary
+Step 3: Create a fully funded emergency fund equal to six months of expenses.

-- Invest 15% of your gross income in 401(k)s (up to the match), Roth IRAs, and then in mutual funds
+Step 4: Invest 15% of your gross income in 401(k)s (up to the match), Roth IRAs, and then in mutual funds.

-- Fund some portion of your child’s college education
+Step 5: Fund some portion of your child’s college education.

 Dave repeatedly preaches these seven steps in all of his various books, programs, and seminars, and offers tools like this investment calculator to help his audience make and track progress.

 One interesting aspect of Dave’s message that alienates some of his potential audience (but endears him to others) is his regular use of Christian themes and biblical quotes in his radio show, his books, and his other appearances.
 The references are not overwhelming, but for some they seem very anachronistic in an ever more secular society.